WishKnish/KnishIO-Technical-Whitepaper/README.md

 Tokens are stored in users’ wallets.
 Each wallet address can accommodate only a single type of token, so a user holding multiple tokens would have a wallet address for each of them, each with its own position for signing molecules.

+There are three fungibility modes:

+1. **Fungible** tokens rely on the `balance` field of a wallet to track how much balance remains.
+This is the "default" behavior.
+2. **Non-fungible tokens** rely on `token_units` to describe unique nonfungible units of the token.
-Fungible tokens rely on the `balance` field of a wallet to track how much balance remains, while non-fungible and partially-fungible tokens use a combination of `balance` and meta attached to the wallet and/or token to fulfill their use case.
+3. **Partially-fungible ("stackable") tokens** use a combination of `balance`, `batch_id`, and metadata attached to the wallet and/or token to fulfill their use case.

 ---